 In recent years, I’ve chosen to focus my professional endeavors on mediation and coaching because of the potential it affords for helping people to make constructive change in their lives.
 I consider my most successful mediations to be those in which the parties learn to communicate not only by understanding their own needs, but also those of the other party.

-In my work as a business, career and life coach, I enjoy guiding and encouraging my clients to achieve their goals.
+In my work as a business, executive and life coach, I enjoy guiding and encouraging my clients to achieve their goals.
 Through personal insights and specific strategies they develop while coaching, clients significantly improve their performance and quality of life.

 I am licensed to practice law in New York State and received my Juris Doctor degree from St. John’s University School of Law in New York.
 I attended New York University as an undergraduate and received a B.A. in Spanish Language and Literature.
 I am fluent in Spanish and enjoy traveling and meeting people from diverse cultures.